martinabrle/tiny-java/README.md

 * Delete previously created resources ```az group delete -n {YOUR_RG_NAME_rg}``` (https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-delete)

-### Running Todo App in AppService on Azure using AZ CLI
+### Running Todo App in AppService on Azure: deployment using AZ CLI
 (we are not using Azure KeyVault in this example due to time constraints)
 * Follow all the steps described in [Running Todo App on your computer](https://github.com/martinabrle/tiny-java#running-todo-app-on-your-computer), test the application but do not delete the resource group ```{YOUR_RG_NAME_rg}``` in the end
 * First list all available runtimes for running Todo App on Linux with ```az webapp list-runtimes --linux```, here we will be using ```JAVA:11-java11```.
 Make sure that you have the right subscription selected as your default, available runtimes may differ by regions